HugeFrog24/sky-fsbext/README.md

 ## Prerequisites
 - vgmstream-cli
+- One of the following:
-- An unpacked Sky APK with the sound banks you wish to extract (usually located at `/path/to/apk/assets/Data/Audio/Fmod/fmodandroid/`).
+  - An unpacked Sky APK with the sound banks you wish to extract (usually located at `/path/to/apk/assets/Data/Audio/Fmod/fmodandroid/`)
+  - Sky: Children of the Light installed via Steam (Windows only - auto-detection supported)
 - 7 GB minimum free disk space

 ## Usage

+The application supports automatic Steam detection on Windows.
+If you have Sky: Children of the Light installed via Steam, the program will automatically detect and use the game's audio files when no bank files are found in the input directory.

 ### For Developers
 1. Ensure that Go 1.23.2 or higher is installed on your system.